 - ARCH 5402 Special Topics in Architecture, Culture, and Society: Architecture, Culture and Society in a Globalized World: Networks, Actors, Sites (fall 2018 and 2019)Social and cultural values are both reflected in buildings, landscapes, and cities, and constructed by them.
 At the same time, this articulation of people and built environments is framed by general socio-economic and political systems of ordering that often transcend locale.
 This course explores how these complexities might impact design practice, drawing on concepts and methods from disciplines such as anthropology, geography and cultural studies, as well as architectural history and theory, and referring to examples from around the world.

-- ARCH 5115 Core Design Studio V: Modernism's Legacy as Urban Commons in Neoliberal Mexico City (fall 2019)These studios use an expanded form of design practice to address meta-issues in global urbanism.
+- ARCH 5115 Core Design Studio V: Modernism's Legacy as Urban Commons in Neoliberal Mexico City (fall 2019)These studios use an expanded form of design practice to address meta-issues in contemporary society.
 They recognize that architectural production is becoming increasingly heterogeneous and networked, and that real-world projects are seldom defined by site boundaries, or the work of a single profession.
-On-site design research and speculation are used to situate projects within larger social, political and environmental systems, creatively engage the perspectives of other actors shaping the built environment, and opportunistically orchestrate real world processes and interactions.
+Design research and speculation are used to situate projects within larger social, political and environmental systems, creatively and inclusively engage the perspectives of other actors shaping the built environment, and opportunistically orchestrate real world processes and interactions.

 - ARCH 3308/4408/6308 Special Topics in Architecture, Culture, and Society: Urban Temporalities: Subjectivity, Materiality, Practice (spring 2019)This course addresses pertinent issues relative to the subject of Theory of Architecture.
 The instructor(s) of the course are drawn from the permanent and visiting faculty who may either broadly or narrowly define the course's scope and content.
-For precise content, please see the .
+For precise content, please see the Architecture Department webpage.

 - "Remembrance, participation, (re)emergence: Washington's National Cathedral," in S. Sumartojo, ed., Commemorating the First World War: Experiencing 11 November 2018 (Routledge, 2020).